rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-34.md

 Rust that we have overlooked.
 Many of them are overseen by the [LNP/BP Association], which is dedicated to building layer 2/3 technologies on top of Bitcoin and Lightning.
-Their GitHub README is a good overview of their many Rust Bitcoin projects; and their are many other Rust Bitcoin projects now listed in the project updates section.
+Their GitHub README is a good overview of their many Rust Bitcoin projects; and there are many other Rust Bitcoin projects now listed in the project updates section.

 [LNP/BP Association]: https://github.com/LNP-BP